 Rainfall may affect a localized grasshopper population to a lesser extent.
 Rainfall will only have an effect if a heavy downpour occurs immediately after an extensive hatch.
 However, a cool, wet June will not seriously affect grasshopper populations.

 The main effect of cool, wet weather is twofold: to reduce crop losses by hindering grasshopper development and to increase the possibility of disease in the grasshopper population, thereby helping to reduce next year's grasshopper population.

 Next to weather, the grasshopper's natural enemies are the most important factor in controlling grasshopper populations.
 In some localized areas, these enemies may even be a more important factor than the weather.
 Some of the grasshopper's enemies attack eggs in the soil while others attach to the nymphal and adult stages of the grasshopper.

 Among the most important of the egg predators are bee flies, blister beetles, ground beetles (Figure 13), crickets and other insects.

-The adults of some of these insects, like the common field cricket, feed directly on the eggs and may destroy up to 50 per cent of the eggs in some areas.
+The adults of some of these insects, like the common field cricket, feed directly on the eggs and may destroy up to 50% of the eggs in some areas.
 Other egg predators like the bee flies and blister beetles, deposit their eggs in the soil near grasshopper eggs.

 When the larvae of egg predators hatch, these larvae locate the egg pods and feed directly upon the eggs.
-When bee flies and blister beetles are abundant, they may destroy up to 80 per cent of the eggs in a localized area.
+When bee flies and blister beetles are abundant, they may destroy up to 80% of the eggs in a localized area.

 |Figure 13.
 This beetle is a grasshopper egg predator, actively seeking and feeding on grasshopper egg pods.|